 If a tax payer also owns a business, they may also establish an employer plan that directs contributions to IRA accounts.
 Those plans are your Simplified Employee Pension Plans and SIMPLE Plans.
 The contributions made to IRAs on behalf of employees are used as a tax deduction by the employer to lower the employer’s taxable income.

-For one type of IRA called a Roth IRA, not only do earnings grow tax-deferred, if certain criteria are met, the accumulated earnings will be tax-free for all Roth IRAs of the individual upon distribution.
+In Roth IRAs, not only do earnings grow tax-deferred if certain criteria are met, the accumulated earnings will be tax-free for all Roth IRAs of the individual upon distribution.
 This distribution is called a qualified distribution.
-A qualified distribution means that a Roth IRA holder has had the Roth IRA for 5 years and has met one of the four following criteria:
+A qualified distribution occurs when a Roth IRA holder has had the Roth IRA for 5 years and has met one of the four following criteria:

 - Death, or

 - Attained the age of 59 ½, or

 - Purchased a first-time home (max $10,000)

 For more information on Roth IRAs and their tax benefits, visit our page.